lachlanmcmillan/code-challenge/backend/README.md

 Your task is to produce a report of our top rated investors.
-Using the provided [transaction file](src/transaction_history.json) parse the data and weigh each individual transaction against the weight table, adding the weights and total number of shares.
+Using the provided [transaction file](src/transaction_history.json) parse the data and weigh each individual transaction against the weight table, adding the weights and calculating the total number of shares.
 The data should then be returned to the console in a table sorted by weight descending (largest weight first).

 Note: the weight table is in order of precedence and all rules are mutually exclusive (one weight value per transaction)